OWASP/owasp-mastg/Crackmes/README.md

 - Objective: A secret string is hidden somewhere in this app.
 Find a way to extract it.
 - Author: [Bernhard Mueller](https://github.com/b-mueller)
+- Special thanks to Eduardo Novella for testing, feedback and pointing out flaws in the initial build(s)

 ### Installation